City Cast Las Vegas logo

 Equal Pay Equal Work

-Like her sister Rosie the Riveter, Magnesium Maggie is born out of gender politics in wartime America, and here in Henderson, many of the working women enjoyed something that has been denied to them across the country for most of its history: the same pay as their male counterparts.
+Like her sister Rosie the Riveter, Magnesium Maggie was born out of gender politics in wartime America, and here in Henderson, many of the working women enjoyed something denied to them across the country for most of its history: the same pay as their male counterparts.
 While many industries took advantage of the loopholes in federal equal pay laws, companies like Basic Magnesium Industries paid women the same $.90 per hour that they paid men.

 Thelma Lindquist in a warehouse restoring chlorine cells, circa 1944.